maxh119Z/circuit-tracer-automation/README.md

 ./reproduce.sh 0.40
 #0.4 represents the PRUNING_THRESHOLD
 ```
+---END-----

+RUNPOD ONLY:
 ---Runpod (For ameen and max)---
 ```
 rm -rf circuit-tracer-automation (deletes folder to start clean if you want) Run clone, cd, both install.
 Then open a TERMINAL and run circuit-tracer attribute --prompt "The capital of . . . cd the automation folder and then do reproduce.sh

+Make sure to run this cell!
+#pip install --force-reinstall torch torchvision torchaudio
 ```
 ## ------------------------------------------------------------------------------------------------------